jholleran/calvingcamerareviews/_posts/2015-07-12-bullet-cameras.markdown

 If you want to be able to view at night, or in low light, then night vision is a very useful feature to have.
 Different cameras have different ranges of night vision.
 The specs of the camera it should say what its Infrared Range (IR) is.
 If the IR range of the camera is 30 meters the camera should be able to view up to 30 meters in night vision.
 Beyond that it could be difficult or unclear to see objects.
 So always check the IR range spec of the camera to make sure the night vision range is sufficient for your needs.
 If your camera is overlooking the full shed you will need longer night vision that if it's looking at a close smaller area.

 ##Connection Diagram
-Bellow is a typical connection diagram of how an IP system, with bullet cameras, is setup and connected together.
+Below is a typical connection diagram of how an IP system, with bullet cameras, is setup and connected together.

 <figure>
   <img src="{{site.baseurl}}/img/connection-diagrams/bullet-ip-camera-antenna-connection-diagram.png" alt="IP Calving Camera System with Bullet Cameras">